RaymondLoranger/noaa_observations/README.md

   - `mix escript.build`
   - `mix escript.install`

-You can now run the application like so on Windows:
+You can now run the application like so:

   - `no --help`
   - `no ny 9 -blt dark`